 Quality care and safety in LTC depend on teams that are proactive, reflective, and collaborative.
 Team Essentials program is based on leading practices; experiential, team-based learning and interprofessional competencies are integrated into the program in order to encourage discovery, critical thinking, communication, and solution-focused team responses.

-Team Essentials is a set of experiential workshops, eLearning courses, follow-up visits, and leadership coaching that provide innovative educational solutions for LTC team members around priority issues in LTC.
-The Leadership Coaching component allows LTC leaders to simplify QIPs, enhance team performance and boost practice change from 15% to 85%!
+Team Essentials is a comprehensive training suite comprised of experiential workshops, eLearning courses, follow-up visits, and Leadership Coaching that provide innovative educational solutions for LTC team members around priority issues in LTC.

 Team Essentials Modules